 People learn more when they're enjoying themselves, so try to make your activities as fun as possible.

 Communication exercises need to be built around listening, collecting, or passing on information and being observant.
-Often, the best exercises are the ones you design yourself or adapt to your own circumstances.
+The best exercises are often the ones you design yourself or adapt to your own circumstances.

 Here are two ideas to get you started.